View Associated Notes

-The same conditions for a single course of treatment apply across all modalities (ie face to face, telehealth or telephone).
+The same conditions for a single course of treatment apply across all modalities (i.e. face‑to-face, video or telephone).
 Once an initial consultation is billed, all subsequent services related to the same condition are considered to be part of a single course of treatment.
-For example, if a patient has seen a specialist in a face to face consultation (where MBS item 104 has been billed), MBS items 91823 (telehealth) or 91833 (telephone) should be billed if the patient sees the specialist remotely for the same condition.
+For example, if a patient has seen a specialist in a face‑to‑face consultation (where item 104 has been billed), item 91823 (video) or 91833 (telephone) should be billed if the patient sees the specialist remotely for the same condition.

-The service limits that apply to standard psychiatry services generally do not currently apply to the COVID-19 remote attendance items for psychiatry (except for items 92460 and 92500).
-Patients who have received more than 50 attendances under existing items are eligible to receive services under the telehealth and telephone psychiatry items, provided they meet the item descriptor requirements.
+At present, the service limits that apply to standard psychiatry services do not currently apply to the video and telephone attendance items for psychiatry (except for item 92460).
+Patients who have received more than 50 attendances under existing items are eligible to receive services under the video and telephone psychiatry items as long as they meet the item descriptor requirements.

-In addition, patients who have received more than 50 attendances under MBS item 319 are eligible to receive services under the COVID-19 telehealth and telephone psychiatry items, provided they meet the item descriptor requirements.
+In addition, patients who have received more than 50 attendances under item 319 are eligible to receive services under the video and telephone psychiatry items as long as they meet the item descriptor requirements.

-These items provide for an interview with a person other than the patient.
-A maximum of 4 services in a calendar year can be billed under item 92460 or 92500, or the equivalent face to face item (item 352), in the continuing management of a patient.
-That is, a consultant psychiatrist can bill for a service under item 92460 or 92500 once more in the calendar year if a patient has received three MBS services under any of items 352, 92460 or 92500 in the same calendar year.
+Item 92460 provides for an interview with a person other than the patient.
+A maximum of 4 services in a calendar year can be billed under item 92460, or the equivalent face‑to‑face item (item 352), in the continuing management of a patient.
+That is, a consultant psychiatrist can bill for a service under item 92460 once more in the calendar year if a patient has received three MBS services under items 352 or 92460 in the same calendar year.

-The new MBS remote attendance preparation and review of GP management plan items have the same diagnosis, assessment and record-keeping requirements as the existing face-to-face MBS items (291 and 293).
-Please refer to MBS Explanatory Note AN.0.30 for further information.
+The MBS remote attendance preparation and review of GP management plan items have the same diagnosis, assessment and record-keeping requirements as the existing face-to-face items (291 and 293).
+Refer to MBS Explanatory Note AN.0.30 for further information.

-The services can be provided by telehealth, or in circumstances when video conferencing is unavailable, by phone.
+The services can be provided by telehealth and by phone.
 It is the responsibility of the practitioner rendering the service to maintain privacy and confidentiality for all participants throughout the service.

-Telehealth attendance means a professional attendance by video conference where the general practitioner:
+Telehealth attendance means a professional attendance by video conference where the medical practitioner: